EvanKepner/mutatest/README.rst

 would generate the :code:`.coverage` file based on :code:`tests/test_run.py`.
 Therefore, even though the entire package is seen only the lines covered by :code:`tests/test_run.py` will be mutated during the trials.
+If you specified a source with :code:`-s` only the covered lines in that source file would become valid targets for mutation.
+Excluded files with :code:`-e` are still skipped.
 You can override this behavior with the :code:`--nocov` flag on the command line.

 If you have a :code:`pytest.ini` file that includes the :code:`--cov` command the default behavior of :code:`mutatest` will generate the coverage file.
 You will see this in the CLI output at the